elitalobo/elitalobo.github.io/_pages/about.md

 I am a Computer Science Ms/PhD student at University of Massachusetts Amherst.
-I am fortunate to be advised by Professor [Marek Petrik](https://marek.petrik.us/).  \newline I am interested in Reinforcement Learning, Optimizations, Machine Learning and in general everything Math! \newline You can contact me by [email](loboelita@gmail.com).
+I am fortunate to be advised by Professor [Marek Petrik](https://marek.petrik.us/).

+I am interested in Reinforcement Learning, Optimizations, Machine Learning and in general everything Math!

+You can contact me by [email](loboelita@gmail.com).